japila-books/spark-sql-internals/docs/physical-operators/WholeStageCodegenExec.md

 [TIP]
 ====
-Consider using link:spark-sql-debugging-query-execution.adoc[Debugging Query Execution facility] to deep dive into the whole-stage code generation.
+Consider using spark-sql-debugging-query-execution.md[Debugging Query Execution facility] to deep dive into the whole-stage code generation.
 ====

 [source, scala]